connexcs/docs/docs/apps/components/cascader.md

 ### Interactivity

-Integrating interactivity with cascaders in a form builder involves  scripting languages to control the cascader's behavior and respond to user interactions.
+Integrating interactivity with cascaders in a page builder involves  scripting languages to control the cascader's behavior and respond to user interactions.

 Here's a general approach to integrating interactivity: